The next few months could be an extremely challenging time for the CBD

 could be without the products they rely on.
 Full Spectrum products have been

-some of the most popular within the CBD industry, due to the fact they can
+some of the most popular within the CBD industry.

 One glimmer of hope is the Novel Food Application being submitted by EIHA.